christran85-cyber/enterprise-security-operations-lab/README.md

 ### Outcome

-Security events from multiple systems can be monitored and correlated from a centralized platform.
+Security events from multiple systems can be monitored, detected, analyzed, and correlated from a centralized platform.

 ---